pygridtools/drmaa-python/docs/tutorials.rst

 Running a Job
 -------------

-The following code segment (example2.py and example2.1.py) shows how to use the DRMAA python binding to submit a job to Grid Engine.
-It submits a small shell script (sleeper.sh) which takes two arguments:
+The following code segments show how to use the DRMAA python binding to submit a job to Grid Engine.
+It submits a small shell script (``sleeper.sh``) which takes two arguments:

 .. code-block:: bash

    #!/bin/bash
    echo "Hello world, the answer is $1" sleep 3s